beneenfune/DinoData/README.md

 dino_data_cleaned.csv : is the cleaned data as a result of wrangling from the data_cleaner notebook. <br>

 Diet_Analysis.ipynb : using our cleaned data, we analyzed the relation or possible correlation between a dinosaur's diet and their average lifespan and size. <br>
-TypePeriod_Analysis.ipynb : using our cleaned data, we analyzed ... <br>
+TypePeriod_Analysis.ipynb : using our cleaned data, we analyzed whether the midpoint of a dinosaur's existence relates to their length. <br>